 We thoroughly enjoyed our dinner at ‘Ohana, and totally get why ‘Ohana has such a cult following.
 Everything from food to service and atmosphere is top-notch!
 You can dine with one credit on the Disney dining plan.

 Have you tried ‘Ohana before, or would you consider trying it?
 Hopefully, my experience will encourage you to make a reservation and try it for yourself!
-Make your reservation early since this is one of the most sought after restaurants in all of Disney World!
 Please let us know your thoughts on the KtP Facebook Page.
-You can also share this review by clicking the large blue Facebook button below.